Lucasalb11/Blinkpay/blinkpay/SECURITY_AUDIT.md

 ## 📋 Executive Summary

-This security audit covers the BlikPay smart contract and frontend implementation.
+This security audit covers the BlinkPay smart contract and frontend implementation.
 The audit identified several areas of concern that require immediate attention, along with recommendations for hardening the security posture.

 **Overall Security Rating: 🟡 MEDIUM RISK**